zipii/STI-UI/content/en/faq/index.md

 You can help SaveTheInternet.eu in many ways:

--        Spread the word!
+<i class="fa fa-long-arrow-right"></i>        Spread the word!
 Tell your friends this campaign, about net neutrality and about why it is important to act now.
 Only when many individuals voices speak out,  will we be able to protect our online rights and freedoms.

--        Translate the website into your language!
+<i class="fa fa-long-arrow-right"></i>        Translate the website into your language!
 You can do that via [Save The Internet on Github](https://github.com/netzfreiheit/savetheinternet)

--        Join us!
+<i class="fa fa-long-arrow-right"></i>        Join us!
 If you are part of an organisation and would like to join SaveTheInternet.eu, please contact us at [info@savetheinternet.eu](mailto:info@savetheinternet.eu)

--        Report violations of net neutrality through [Respect My Net](https://respectmynet.eu/)
+<i class="fa fa-long-arrow-right"></i>        Report violations of net neutrality through [Respect My Net](https://respectmynet.eu/)

--        Donate!
+<i class="fa fa-long-arrow-right"></i>        Donate!
 If you want to donate to the organisations behind SaveTheInternet, please click [ here ]

 Do you have any other cool and creative ideas?
 Please, reach out to us via [info@savetheinternet.eu](mailto:info@savetheinternet.eu)